degdigital/UIEcosystem/README.md

 * DEG utilizes [JSPM](http://jspm.io/) and [SystemJS](https://github.com/systemjs/systemjs) for Javascript package management, module bundling/loading, and transpilation.
 For more detailed information on how these tools are used, refer to the [Javscript section](https://github.com/degdigital/skeletor#javascript) of the Skeletor documentation.

 **Modules**
-* DEG utilizes Javascript modules to create a maintainable, reusable, and performant codebase in favor of a sprawling and interdependent codebase.
+* DEG utilizes Javascript modules to create a maintainable, reusable, and performant codebase in favor of a sprawling and interdependent one.
 * Small, self-contained modules with distinct functionality are preferred over large, all inclusive modules.
 This allows for modules that can be [shuffled, removed, or added as necessary](https://medium.freecodecamp.com/javascript-modules-a-beginner-s-guide-783f7d7a5fcc#.xi6wgrvv2), without disrupting the system as a whole.

 **Polyfilled Bundles**